Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

   # (For more details, try: perf report --sort comm,dso,symbol)
   #

-So, almost half of the events are occurring in a library.
+So, almost half of the woke events are occurring in a library.
 To get an idea which
 symbol:
 ::